Akanksha Puri: Career

 Puri took up modelling projects during her short stint as an international cabin crew member in Kingfisher Airlines, when she even got a role in one of Vasan Eye Care 2011 advertisements.
 She was then spotted by Studio Green who bagged her for a role in the 2013 Tamil action comedy Alex Pandian through which she made her first film debut.

 She later made her Hindi film debut with Madhur Bhandarkar's 2015 drama film Calendar Girls.
 In 2017, she was cast as Mata AdiParashakti in Vighnaharta Ganesh TV series.

 She is the winner of the show Swayamvar – Mika Di Vohti.

 Controversies

-In 2023, Akanksha participated in Bigg Boss OTT (Hindi season 2) where she kissed Jad Hadid, which caused a controversy.
+In 2023, Akanksha participated in Bigg Boss OTT (Hindi season 2) where she kissed Jad Hadid while Hadid side-groped one of her breasts, which caused a controversy.